Call-for-Code-for-Racial-Justice/FairChange/readme.md

 **Step 5.** Go to the `Service Credentials` tab and click on `New Credential`.
 Give your Service Credentials a name.
 Select role as `Writer` .
 Select Advanced Options and set `Include HMAC Credential` as ON.
 Add your service credentials.
  ![](/images/img8.png)

- **Step 6.** Take a note of your Service Credentials for the [Web Appliciation Back-end]()
+ **Step 6.** Take a note of your Service Credentials for the [Web Appliciation Back-end](https://github.com/embrace-call-for-code/fairchange/blob/starter-kit/readme.md#web-appliciation-back-end)
   ![](/images/img9.png)

-*** Step 2 : Create a cloudant service **
-- Take note of api key for cloud object storage ---> backend service
-- Take note of api key for cloudant  --> used for backend service

 ### Web Appliciation Back-end